Last updated on November 19, 2015

 }

-The goal of this metrics object is to define your metrics up front, and force yourself to think about the metric requirements that your application has.
-All of your application metrics should be defined in the metrics object, and imported where they are needed by specific APIs.
+object is to define your metrics up front, and force yourself to think about the metric requirements that your application has.
+All of your application metrics should be defined in the metrics

-NOTE: When it comes to naming metrics, always bucket your metrics using / as a delimiter, and try to logically order things as a "tree".
+as a delimiter, and try to logically order things as a "tree".
 For example:

-• As a rule of thumb, try to logically order your metrics in order of component coarseness.
+, or whatever parameter name makes most sense.
+The reason for structure HTTP metrics like this is that it is easily consumable by operations and that it makes it easy to quickly compare different resources for a given HTTP verb (for example)- As a rule of thumb, try to logically order your metrics in order of component coarseness.
 For example, anything starting with "db" for database operations can all be compared together in a convenient fashion, so it would make sense to bucket all database operations together, and then perhaps bucket all the read operations together, versus the write operations (see below for a more complete example)

 At first blush, clearly having a single namespace for the entire world of application metrics could become unwieldy, so it is recommended to organise your metrics with nested objects, based on logical application layering.
 Here's a more complete example from the SU service that illustrates this pattern: